Ethkoh/Notes/datacamp_python.md

 - each dot in the hidden layer is called nodes
 - nodes representations aggregation of information from input data
 - each node add to model's ability to capture interaction, more nodes more interation
+- each data point is an obs
+- The last layers capture the most complex interactions.

 ### Build and tune deep learning models using keras